 Yes.
 The GFR is a voting member of the Doctoral Committee and has the same standing on the Committee as the members representing the student’s discipline.

-It is difficult to predict the exact amount of time required as each committee is unique.
-The GFR’s major responsibilities lie in (1) assuring that the doctoral student is treated fairly and impartially by his or her advisory committee, and (2) assuring that University standards and policies are upheld.
+The amount of time invested in the faculty representative role is determined by the level of interest and commitment of the individual.
+The GFR’s primary responsibilities are assuring that the doctoral student is treated fairly and impartially by his or her advisory committee and that University standards and policies are upheld.
 However, since the GFR is also a full voting member of the committee, they are expected to participate in all of the committee activities to the extent that their background allows.